 Solution The problem is within the laser circuitry.
 Check the OPT-PRE, OPT-BST, OPT-AMP-C, and OPT-AMP-17C optical amplifier cards.
-Refer to the Cisco ONS 15454 DWDM Procedure Guide for more information about setting up these cards.
+Refer to the Optical Amplifier Cards chapter in the Cisco ONS 15454 DWDM Configuration Guide for more information about setting up these cards.